roq-trading/roq-logging/README.md

 # roq-logging

-The logging library used by all the c++ based projects offered by Roq Trading Solutions.
+The logging library used by all Roq developed c++ projects.

 Uses